techidaily/site-phone-solutions/source/_posts/advance-repair-for-bad-and-corrupt-video-files-of-100-pro-by-stellar-video-repair-mobile-video-repair.md

 <p>
 You can easily find number of free download Video Repair applications online, which claim to resolve all your video playing problems, whether sound issues, jerky, broken or videos not playing etc. But before choosing one, ensure they are from a trusted developer, secure, and 100% safe as many software downloads open you to bugs, virus or malware attack.
 Furthermore, the tools should also meet their claims of fixing all your video problems.

-One of the most recommended Video Repair by experts is <a href="https://tools.techidaily.com/stellar-video-repair/" target="_blank" rel="noopener">Stellar Video Repair</a>, which can repair multiple video file formats like MOV, MP4, M4V, 3G2, 3GP and F4V videos.
+One of the most recommended Video Repair by experts is <a href="https://tools.techidaily.com/stellar-video-repair/" >Stellar Video Repair</a>, which can repair multiple video file formats like MOV, MP4, M4V, 3G2, 3GP and F4V videos.

 There could be many reasons for corruption in your videos such as changes in file header, file format corruption, file read and write errors, virus attacks, improper system shutdown etc. Stellar Video Repair is capable to fix any type corruption occurred due to such reasons.